BenZLiu/bencodetest/README.md

 On the top there are 2 buttons Crawling and Searching which are the 2 APIs I implemented.

 http://localhost:8080/test/test.html is the unit test page for AngularJS

+Unit test code for Java is under src/test folder, you can run the java files as Junit.